chrisbroski/polymath/notes2.md

 Using `=` for assignment has always been a terrible idea that is constantly repeated.
 Use a colon `:` instead.
 It's already in common use for assigning values to keys in objects.

-## Data Structures
+### Data Structures

 Python has 4 data structures: list, dictionary, tuple, and set.
 Ruby I think got this right by reducing it to 2: arrays and hashes.
 I don't like the term *hash*.
 It can be confused with the cryptographic type of hash.
 I think I am going to call these types *lists* (like Python) and *maps* (from "hash map").

 Arrays are going to be 1-based.
 I hate you too.

-## String Concatenation
+### String Concatenation

 This is a problem not only in overloading the `+` operator, but in writing messy code and optimization issues.
 Let's not allow it.
 Array joins and template syntax should be the only ways to create a string from parts.
 The best template syntax I have seen is *mustache*, though I think it could use some number formatting features.
 Template strings should be a core part of the system, and trivially usable from external files.

-## Files Are Objects
+### Files Are Objects

-My only *big* idea, inspired by Python's white space as code block delimiter is making the single way to define a importable object is with a separate file.
+My only *big* idea, inspired by Python's white space as code block delimiter is making the single way to define an importable object a separate file.
 These can be executed directly, imported as a library, or instantiated with a constructor.
 How to do this (and how to define public and private methods) I don't know yet.

-## Conditionals and Bitwise Operators
+### Conditionals and Bitwise Operators

 You see logical and, or, and not as *and*, *or*, and *not*; *&*, *|*, and *!* and *&&*, *||*, and *!*.
 The reason for the doubling is the `&` and `|` or used in bitwise operators.
 I think Erlang got this right by using `band`, `bor`, and `bnot` for the bitwise operations so that the single characters could be reserved for (the arguably more commonly used) conditionals.

+What about the ternary if?
+A lot of languages have this and as many recommend against it.
+What it didn't need to be explicitly created but was simply a side effect of other operators?
+That would allow it but ge tme off the hook for creating it.
+How about:

+    val: ['a', 'b'] item (1 < 2) as int

-## For / Next
+### For / Next

 I don't see any purpose for this as long as there is a good iterable generator with an `each` method.

-## Scope
+### Scope

 How to define scope?
 This would be a simpler question if there were no block structures.
 I eliminated for/next, could I get rid of if/else and do/while?
 That'd be cool if I could.